 Another part of the cultural center houses the Klong Thom Beads Museum.
 The history and special significance of the “Klong Thom” beads in Krabi society is explained in this museum, along with displays of ancient and colorful examples.

-The Andaman Art Museum & Cultural Centre is well worth a visit for those willing to look beyond beach and sunshine.
+The Andaman Art Museum & Cultural Center is well worth a visit for those willing to look beyond beach and sunshine.
 Best part is that there is no entrance fee.
 Yes folks, it’s free!

 4. Wat Kaew Korawaram

 Wat Kaew is situated near the city center, perched on top of a small hill.
 It’s the largest and most important Buddhist temple in Krabi Town.
 The white colored temple with an unusual blue tiled roof is quite beautiful and peaceful.
 A gold painted naga stairway leads up to the main temple and is definitely an instagrammer’s dream.
 Mural paintings depict the life of Buddha from birth to enlightenment in 7 steps.

 The temple is open to the public from Tuesday to Sunday, from 10am to 5pm.
 Entrance is free.